inria-thoth/EDAA/README.md

 This repository uses [hydra](https://hydra.cc/) to seamlessly manage different configurations over the command line.

-To run the `EDA` model on the `Samson` dataset, use the following command:
+To run the `EDAA` model on the `Samson` dataset, use the following command:

 ```
-python main.py dataset=Samson mode=blind model=BlindEDA
+python main.py dataset=Samson mode=blind model=BlindEDAA
 ```

 The different datasets available are listed under `./hsi_unmixing/config/dataset`: